 If you have home contents insurance then the contents inside a garage or shed will also be covered, but there are many exceptions to this rule and most insurers are wary about insuring any valuable items you keep locked away at night outside of the main property building.

-Even if you have both kinds of home insurance there are still many drawbacks to the level of cover you are likely to receive on your garage or shed, so it’s important to look at the terms and conditions of your policy and be prepared to make improvements to the security and structure of your outbuilding.
+Even if you have both kinds of home insurance there are still many drawbacks to the level of cover you are likely to receive on your garage or shed.
+So it’s important to look at the terms and conditions of your policy, and be prepared to make improvements to the security and structure of your outbuilding.

-For example, if a tree fell on to the roof of a shed in your garden, which caused the structure to collapse and also damage many of the contents inside, then the payout you received might not be substantial enough to fully restore the shed and replace the items.
+If a tree fell on to the roof of a shed in your garden, which caused the structure to collapse and also damage many of the contents inside, then the payout you received might not be substantial enough to fully restore the shed and replace the items.